Accredited Online MBA Programs in Marketing

 The courses listed below are a sample of what students can expect to study while enrolled in a program to obtain an online MBA in marketing.

-- Marketing and Strategic Communications: Students are taught the value of recent popular marketing strategies including social media and content marketing, as well as word-of-mouth marketing.
+- Marketing and Strategic Communications: Students are taught the value of current popular marketing strategies, including social media and content marketing, as well as word-of-mouth marketing.
 This course focuses on best practices and marketing ethics.

 - New Venture Marketing: This course examines the specific techniques that are involved in marketing new businesses and products.
 Students learn to create value for consumers and solve significant product and design problems on behalf of their clients.
 This course also instructs students on techniques for discovering lucrative market opportunities.

 - Content Marketing Strategy: Students learn effective content marketing techniques, including how to build content that tells a story and garners consumers’ attention.

 Prerequisites for online MBA programs usually include a bachelor’s degree and at least one year of relevant work experience.
 Additionally, many schools require applicants to have high GMAT scores.
 That being said, some schools are now choosing to waive the GMAT requirement2 with hopes of attracting more students to their online MBA programs.

 What Unique Career Paths Can I Pursue With an MBA Specializing in Marketing?